Invest Like a Woman and Become a Millionaire by Investing

 So, put aside your fear, learn a few investing basics, and get started building your financial future.

 Traditional wisdom recommends looking at your total investable assets like a pie.
-Put the largest piece of pie – up to 80% in stock investments, depending upon your age an risk tolerance, and watch your portfolio grow.
+Put the largest piece of pie – up to 80% in stock investments and watch your portfolio surge.

 Investing 101 for Women

 Long term, investing in stock and bond funds is a brilliant way to build wealth.

 Bonus Guide; How to Invest – Beginner to Advanced

 Broad stock market indexes have returned more than 9% annually over long periods of time.
 In fact, from 1928 to 2017, the average stock market return was 9.65%.
 Yet, don’t let this long turn return fool you.
 Embedded in the glorious long-term stock market returns are some horrible losing years.

 3-month Treasury Bill